hmartiniano/interview_summarizer/README.md

 enable_progress_bar: true
 allowed_extensions: ['.txt']
 prompts_file: prompts.yaml
+openai_api_base_url: http://localhost:1234/v1 # Example for local LLM or proxy
 ```

 ## Program Flow

-The `interview_summarizer.py` program orchestrates a multi-step analysis of meeting transcripts using a LangChain/LangGraph workflow.
+The `interview-summarizer` program orchestrates a multi-step analysis of meeting transcripts using a LangChain/LangGraph workflow.

 1.  **Initialization:**
     *   The program starts by parsing command-line arguments and loading configuration settings from a `config.yaml` file (or using defaults).